 Many of us are waiting for normality to return.
 But will that ever happen?
 And would it even benefit us if it did?
 We are all waiting for the travel restrictions to be lifted, or at least loosened after having lived with corona for more than a year now.
 We all have travel plans and ideas that we want to realise - but what will the travel trends be in a post-covid world?

 The COVID-19 pandemic has brought new life to the existing sustainability trend and accelerated the green transformation in many countries and industries, but for a long time the tourism industry has been falling behind on this trend.
-It has been changing slowly, but after 2020 we believe that sustainable tourism will be increasingly popular with travelers all around the world.
+It has been changing slowly, but after 2021 we believe that sustainable tourism will be increasingly popular with travelers all around the world.
 We all know that flying is bad for the environment but we are still doing it more and more.
 We do, however, see that people are more conscious about their transportation.
-In 2020 we were almost not able to fly anywhere which was really good for the planet!
+In the past two years we have been almost unable to fly anywhere which was really good for the planet!
 More reason to go on holiday close to home.
 A local trip is not only more sustainable, but also a lot cheaper.
 Living more sustainably is a great choice, you can easily start by choosing to travel more sustainably!

 Staycations are a hit!
 How much time did you really ever spend exploring your own country?
 We guarantee you that you will find chokingly beautiful places that you never even knew existed, and probably would never have had it not been for a lockdown.
 There is really no need to go far to make amazing memories.
 Local tourism is also a way of traveling sustainably.
 You avoid excess CO2 emissions, support the local economy and you don’t contribute to over-tourism.